onecloudemoji/onecloudemoji.github.io/_posts/2023-09-16-graphql-dos.md

 Short answer, no. Long answer, also no. Each of these attacks can be performed in a single query.
 We are not doing yeolde 'blast the shit out of the endpoint to take it offline' type attacks; we are using/abusing functionality baked into the GraphQL spec.

-I want to hammer this one home; we are (for the most part) not relying on the API dev making a misconfiguration, these are (mostly) all functionalites built into GraphQL by the FB devs.
-The end client we are testing has practically 0 tangiable control over locking these down, because it takes a LOT of work to determine if a SINGLE QUERY, which techincally breaks no rules, needs to be v&.
+I want to hammer this one home; we are (for the most part) not relying on the API dev making a misconfiguration, these are (mostly) all functionalities built into GraphQL by the FB devs.
+The end client we are testing has practically 0 tangible control over locking these down, because it takes a LOT of work to determine if a SINGLE QUERY, which technically breaks no rules, needs to be v&.

 ![van](/assets/images/graphql/van.jpg)

 Lets start off with a good one, that made me sit the fuck up and pay attention.
 Id never seen anything quite like it before; REST APIs expecting strict JSON blobs dont let you fuck around like this and it gets bloody boring after a while.
 Plus, this is a great showcase on why we use the DVGA docker container.

 Fragments!
 Essentially these prevent you from having to individually type out the same subset of field names over and over in extended length queries.
+If that does not sufficiently satisfy as an explanation, [check this Apollo doco](https://www.apollographql.com/docs/react/data/fragments/)

 They are defined like so
 ````